48 Hour Film Project ('Project')

 - Still photographs are permitted, provided that the team has the rights to them.
 The photos do not need to be created during the “Official 48 Hour Time Period”; however, stills created outside of the official 48 hour time period may not be used in sequence to create the illusion of motion.

-E. Each participating group must have a representative at the official Kickoff Event of the 48 Hour Film Project.
+E. Each participating group must have a representative present at the official Kickoff Event of the Machinima 48 Hour Film Project.

 - At the event, each group must submit a complete Team Leader's Agreement, signed by its team leader.
 A team may not participate without submitting this agreement.

 - Teams will be given the option of relinquishing the genre selected in the drawing for a Wild Card genre.
-If opting for the Wild Card, teams may not go back to their original genre.
+If opting for the Wild Card, teams must successfully communicate this to the city prodSucer by 14:10 US Eastern Standard Time and may not go back to their original genre.

 F. Each participating group will be assigned required elements that must appear in its film, such as a genre, a character, a prop and/or a line of dialogue.

 - The required Character and Prop must be seen on-screen.